JordanKotler/SIOT/docs/README.md

 PapaParse: http://papaparse.com/

 ### Only Requirement
-You need a web server.
+You need a web server to run the website.
 I used python to initiate a web server.

 ```
 python --version